dlikhten/paginated-collection/README.md

 collection to page to page #0.
 If you wish, you can preserve the page then page back to whatever page you had.
 Though it is not guaranteed that the page you had will still exist.

+Note that the "paginated" even will be triggered when the page changes.